What Are “Pain And Suffering” Damages In A Personal Injury Case?

 It is also important to understand that Florida follows a comparative negligence rule in personal injury cases.
 This means the jury is required to consider whether the plaintiff’s actions contributed to their accident or injuries in any way.
 The jury must assign a percentage of “fault” and the court will reduce any final award of damages accordingly.

 An accident often leaves emotional and psychological wounds that do not heal over time.
 So if your accident was the result of someone else’s negligence, you have the right to seek compensation for those injuries.
-If you need legal advice or representation from an experienced Boca Raton personal injury lawyer, contact the Leifer Law Firm today to schedule a free consultation.
+If you need legal advice or representation from an experienced Boca Raton personal injury lawyer, Contact Leifer & Ramirez today to schedule a free consultation.